 Amazon has a diversified business model.
-In 2018 Amazon posted over $232 billion in revenues and over $10 billion in net profits.
-Online stores contributed to nearly 52% of Amazon revenues, followed by Physical Stores, Third-party Seller Services, Amazon AWS, Subscription Services, and Advertising revenues.
+In 2019 Amazon posted over $280 billion in revenues and over $11.5 billion in net profits.
+Online stores contributed to over 50% of Amazon revenues, followed by Physical Stores, Amazon AWS, Subscription Services, Third-party Seller Services, and Advertising revenues.

 - A quick summary of the Amazon business model

 - Amazon according to Jeff Bezos’ vision

 - Amazon vs. Google

 - A deep look at the business dynamics of the Amazon business model

 - Understanding Amazon financial model

 - Summary and Conclusions